mikedefrancis/vimrc/README.md

         Ctrl-y - (NT) Toggle mouse clicking (for use with nerdtree file browser) Ctrl-d - (ACK) Perform a grep-like search from current working directory using ack or ag if it is installed

-* Summary of key mapping available from normal mode only
+* Summary of special key mappings that are relatively unique to Ctrl-Vim

         Shift-x  - set write permissions on current file using sudo